 Some links in this article are affiliate links, which means we earn from qualifying purchases.
 Learn more.

-If you’re shopping for a protein powder, you might be on the lookout for one that has a thicker texture, as opposed to one that mixes up thin.
+If you’re shopping for a protein powder, you might be looking for one with a thicker texture as opposed to one that mixes up thin.

 If you’re anything like me, you prefer thick protein powders because they fill you up more.

-There are some key factors that can contribute to a protein powder’s thickness, some of which are better than others (which I’ll explain below).
+Some key factors can contribute to a protein powder’s thickness, some of which are better than others (which I’ll explain below).

-Based on my ten years of experience as a supplement store manager and nutrition coach, I have reviewed the 5 thickest (and best) protein powders across a variety of categories.
+Based on my ten years of experience as a supplement store manager and nutrition coach, I have reviewed the five thickest (and best) protein powders across various categories.

 If you’re in a rush, here’s my top pick: